"There comes a time when silence becomes betrayal."

 This is a human issue.

-We want to simplify, when it's not simple.
+We want to simplify, when it's not so simple.

-Here's the thing, when you look them in the eyes - when you hear their stories,
+Here's the thing, when we look each other in the eyes - when we hear each other’s stories,

 It was inside the walls of Norcross High School I awoke to many things.